 Most business owners would like to see their business pass to the next generation.
 If the owner has no children, then there could be nephews or nieces who work in the business.
 Or even a management team that wants it and has the skills to continue to grow it.
 This way the business continues, jobs are secure, and the wheels of the economy keep turning.
 The new owners will have the opportunity to put their stamp on the business, grow it and extract wealth.
 The sellers can gift the shares but need to know that a gift or a sale is a disposal and has CGT implications for them.
 If gifting, they will look to see if they can avail of Retirement Relief to reduce the CGT to nil.
 If that doesn’t work, then Entrepreneurs Relief is the next best option.
 If gifting to a child Retirement Relief should work but you need to ensure you meet the conditions.
 It is also possible to claim Retirement Relief when passing to a nephew or niece once he/she works in the business.

 A valuation is important as you need to know what the market value is.
-Market value applies to sales or gifts to connected persons like family members.
+The market value applies to sales or gifts to connected persons like family members.
 This is vital for taxes too which are CGT, Gift Tax, and Stamp Duty.

 Billy O’Toole passes on all the shares in his business to his daughter Mary.
 He is 65 and has worked full-time in the business for the last 30 years.
 It is worth €3,200,000.
 As he meets the conditions for Retirement Relief there is no CGT to pay.
 Mary will have to hold onto the shares for 6 years or else she could end up paying the CGT that Billy didn’t pay.
 There is no gift tax due to Business property relief.
 Click here to find out more info

 |Business Property Relief||90%||€2,880,000|

 |No Tax as Parent to child threshold is||€335,000|

 The numbers will go on various Tax returns to Revenue, so they have to be right